shubh-151/devTinder/homework.md

 - Add timestamps to the userSchema
 - Add API level validation on patch request & Signup post api
 - Add API Validation for each field
+- Install validator
+- Explore validator library function and use validator finct. for password, email and photURL